robotmay/photographer-io/app/views/pages/terms_of_service.md

 2. Additional features across the site, including:
   1. The ability to share private collections.
   2. The option to increase the number of photographs displayed per page.
-  3. The ability to filter categories, preventing them from displaying for the User whilst signed in.
+  3. The ability to filter categories, preventing them from displaying for the Member whilst signed in.

 The benefits available to Paid Accounts are liable to be modified over time.
 All members will be notified of modifications prior to implementation.

 ### Payments and Renewals
 #### General Terms
-Payment for services on the Site are made via Stripe Payments Europe, Ltd. By selecting a Subscription you agree to pay the Company the monthly or annual subscription fees indicated for that service.
-Payments will be charged on a pre-pay basis on the day you sign up for a Subscription and will cover the use of that service for a monthly or annual subscription period as selected.
+Payment for Site services are made via Stripe Payments Europe, Ltd. By selecting a Paid Account you agree to pay the monthly or annual subscription fees for the chosen service.
+Payments will be charged on a pre-pay basis on the day you sign up for a Paid Account and will cover the use of that subscription for a monthly or annual duration.

 #### Automatic Renewal
-Your Subscription will automatically renew at the end of the subscription period unless you notify us in advance that you wish to cancel it.
-We will notify you a number of weeks in advance that your subscription is about to renew.
+Your Paid Account will automatically renew at the end of the monthly or annual period unless you notify us in advance that you wish to cancel it.
+We will notify you two weeks in advance that your subscription is about to renew.
-Unless you notify the Company before the end of the applicable subscription period that you want to cancel a Subscription, your Subscription will automatically renew and you authorize us to collect the then-applicable annual or monthly subscription fee for such Subscription (as well as any taxes) using any credit card or other payment mechanism we have on record for you.
+Unless you notify the Company before the end of the applicable subscription period that you want to cancel a Paid Account, your Paid Account will automatically renew and you authorize us to collect the applicable annual or monthly subscription fee (as well as any taxes).
 Subscriptions can be cancelled at any time in the Account section of the Site.
+Your account will remain a Paid Account until the end of the paid subscription period.

 ### Fair Usage
-By using the Site, you (the User) agree to the following Fair Usage policy:
+By using the Site, you (the Member) agree to the following Fair Usage policy:

 1. You will not use the Site as a backup facility for your photographs.
 The Site is not a dedicated backup service, and although we make every effort to store your photographs in such a way that they are always available, it is not the primary goal of the Site.
-2. You will not attempt to spam, or cause detrimental effects, to other users.
+2. You will not attempt to spam, harass, or cause detrimental effects to other users.
 3. You will not significantly exceed the average bandwidth usage of other users.
-Doing so may result in increased limitations on your account until you have rectified your bandwidth consumption.
+Members will be notified if their usage exceeds account restrictions, and limitations will be placed until account usage has been rectified.

 ### Security

-We make every effort possible to keep the Site secure and user data safe.
-The following is an outline of some of the steps we take:
+We make every effort possible to keep the Site secure and member data safe.
+The following is an outline of the steps we take:

-1. All User interaction with the Site takes place over SSL, including the display of Content and external services (see Privacy Policy).
+1. All Member interaction with the Site takes place over SSL, including the display of Content and external services (see [Privacy Policy](https://www.iubenda.com/privacy-policy/288645)).
-2. All User passwords are stored using strong encryption.
+2. All Member passwords are stored with strong encryption using [bcrypt](http://bcrypt.sourceforge.net/).
-3. All User information relating to payments is handled via SSL and stored securely by our payments provider Stripe Payments Europe, Ltd.
+3. All Member information relating to payments is handled via SSL and stored securely by Stripe Payments Europe, Ltd.
-4. No personal payment data touches our (the Site's) servers.
+4. No personal payment data touches the Site's servers.

-Though we (the Company) work hard to ensure your data is safe, we cannot be held responsible for any breach of your account through your failure to safeguard your account details.
+Though we work hard to ensure your data is safe, we cannot be held responsible for any breach of your account through your failure to safeguard your account details.

-If you have a security query, or want to notify us of a security issue relating to the Site, please send all correspondence to security@photographer.io.
+If you have a security query, or want to notify us of a security issue relating to the Site, please send all correspondence to <security@photographer.io>.

 ### Your Rights